Bachelor of Construction (Honours) (Construction Management)

 Construction is one of Australia’s fastest growing industries and should continue to expand.
 Large infrastructure projects cost millions of dollars and take years to complete, so the need for construction managers to handle project time frames and budget is critical.

-With the knowledge and practical skills you’ll acquire through USQ’s hands-on courses, you will graduate ready to make an impact in the construction industry.
-Over the course of the degree you will develop proficiency in problem-solving analysis, engineering design and construction management, as well as expertise in built environment, quantity surveying and building services design.
+With the knowledge and practical skills you’ll acquire through USQ’s hands-on courses, you will graduate ready to make an impact in the construction industry and able to manage a range of construction projects, including residential, commercial, industrial, and infrastructure projects.
+Over the course of the degree you will develop proficiency in problem-solving analysis, engineering design and construction project and business management, as well as expertise in built environment, quantity surveying and building services design.

 The Bachelor of Construction (Honours) provides you with the opportunity to complete a minor study, allowing you to enhance your knowledge and skills within a specific area or specialisation.
 You have the option to choose a minor in building, construction or to create your own.

 Already have professional experience in the construction industry?
 You can build towards earning a higher salary as a qualified construction manager with USQ’s Bachelor of Construction (Honours).
 Study while you work, either via distance or on campus, and have the flexibility to fit study around your life.

 Already got a Diploma through TAFE?
 Maybe an Apprenticeship through your work experience?
 Then fast track your degree with the credit you’ve already earned.